 In 2022 Miss Johnson organized a virtual event entitled: Peer Solutions, Leadership Summit, for local, national and global peer leaders to share their experiences, and their voice of expertise regarding education, hope and solutions how society could move forward living life after the COVID-19 pandemic, Co-Occurring Disorders, the Opioid Crisis, suicide, peer employment, and the many biases that the world is facing today.
 The event registered over 601 attendees and over 2000 + persons visited the Eventbrite page to show their interest and support for the peer support movement.

-13th Annual International Conference on Stigma
+Howard University 13th Annual International Conference on Stigma

 ADVOCACY

-- 2022 The Opioid Solutions Working Group
+The Opioid Solutions Working Group

-Mayor’s Opioid Fatality Review Board Report
+The Washington, DC Opioid Fatality Review Board First Annual Report

-Miss Johnson’s passion is to share the message to those who feel lost, hurt and who may battle depression, grief, anxieties, trauma, and or addictions to know this; there is help, hope and treatment out there.
-Never be ashamed of your journey.
-For God can use your story to help others understand WHY.
+Miss Johnson’s mission is to share the message to those who feel lost, or hurting and those who may battle depression, grief, anxieties, trauma, and or addictions to know this… There is help, hope and treatment out there.